Yottaa/NavigationTimingBookmarklet/README.md

 ### Setting up github pages

-This was fairly straightforward; i just followed the [instructions here](http://pages.github.com/)
+This was fairly straightforward; i just followed the [instructions here](http://pages.github.com/).
+My branching strategy for the project is different from my other repositories.
+In this project, i use the "gh-pages" branch as the master/production branch and use the "master" branch as my development branch.

 ## TODO